akash191095/akash191095/README.md

 ## 🚀 About Me

-Frontend Focused Developer with **7+ years of experience** building user-focused web applications.
+Full-Stack Developer with **7+ years of experience** building user-focused web applications.
 I specialize in crafting exceptional digital experiences using modern technologies, with a strong focus on front-end development and user experience.

 - 🔭 Currently working on **AI-powered web applications**
 - 🌱 Open-source contributor to **Material-UI** (used by millions of developers)